Home » Christmas » Eggnog Dump Cake

 Top with remaining eggnog.

-Eggnog dump cake being made with butter on it.
+Eggnog dump cake being made with butter pats on the unbaked dessert.

 Evenly spread out the butter pats.